 INTRODUCTION:

 The fruit bat Rousettus leschenaultii (Desmarest) is a key species in the ecosystems of Southeast Asia and the Indian subcontinent, recognized for its crucial role as a pollinator and seed disperser.
-As a megachiropteran, Rousettus leschenaultii is not only important for biodiversity conservation but also for agricultural ecosystems, contributing to the pollination of numerous fruit-bearing plants.
+As a megachiropteran, Rousettus leschenaultii is not only important for biodiversity conservation but also for agricultural ecosystems, contributing to the pollination of numerous fruit-bearing plants used as food by humans.
 However, the reproductive physiology of this species, particularly that of the male, remains underexplored.
 Given the increasing pressures on bat populations due to habitat loss, climate change, and human-induced disturbances, understanding the reproductive mechanisms and physiological health of male fruit bats is critical for their conservation.

 The reproductive success of male fruit bats is influenced by a complex interplay of endocrine signals and physiological changes.
 Recent studies have indicated that hormone regulation—specifically, the role of steroid hormones such as testosterone—is vital in controlling reproductive behaviors, including mating readiness, sperm production, and mating competition among males (Iqbal & Nerkar, 2021).
 Additionally, the adrenal cortex in male Rousettus leschenaultii plays a pivotal role in steroidogenesis, responding dynamically to the reproductive cycle and environmental cues (Iqbal & Nerkar, 2021).
 These findings align with broader studies on bat species that emphasize the significance of hormonal control in regulating testicular function and spermatogenesis (Lane et al., 2007).

 Historically, reproductive studies in bats have concentrated more on females, with a notable focus on the gestation and lactation phases.
 However, understanding male reproductive physiology is equally important for a comprehensive conservation strategy, as it directly affects fertility rates and population dynamics.
-For example, research on the male reproductive cycles of other megachiropterans, such as Rousettus aegyptiacus, has shown that seasonal fluctuations in hormone levels, particularly androgens, correlate with changes in reproductive behavior and testicular development (Shkolnik et al., 1999).
+For example, research on the male reproductive cycles of other megachiropterans, such as Rousettus aegyptiacus, has shown that seasonal fluctuations in hormone levels, particularly androgens, correlate with changes in reproductive behaviour and testicular development (Shkolnik et al., 1999).

 The current study aims to investigate the reproductive physiology of male Rousettus leschenaultii, with a focus on testicular morphology, hormonal regulation, and sperm production.
 By examining the fine structural changes in the adrenal cortex and testes during the breeding season, this paper seeks to highlight key reproductive mechanisms and their potential vulnerability to environmental stressors.
 This research is pivotal for formulating effective conservation strategies, as it contributes to the understanding of how reproductive health in male fruit bats impacts overall population viability.